andersoncampana/AZ900/01-Create a virtual machine.md

 5. You may receive a warning certificate during the sign-in process.
 Click **Yes** or to create the connection and connect to your deployed VM.
 You should connect successfully.

 A new Virtual Machine (myVM) will launch inside your Lab.
 Close the Server Manager and dashboard windows that pop up (click "x" at top right).
 You should see the blue background of your virtual machine. **Congratulations!** You have deployed and connected to a Virtual Machine running Windows Server.

-# Task 3: Install the web server role and test

-In this task, install the Web Server role on the server on the Virtual Machine you just created and ensure the default IIS welcome page will be displayed.

-1. In the newly opened virtual machine, launch PowerShell by searching **PowerShell** in the search bar, when found right click **Windows PowerShell** to **Run as administrator**.

-2. In PowerShell, install the **Web-Server** feature on the virtual machine by running the following command.
-(Paste in the command and hit ENTER for the installment to begin).

-    ```PowerShell
-    Install-WindowsFeature -name Web-Server -IncludeManagementTools
-    ```

-3. When completed, a prompt will state **Success** with a value **True**.
-You do not need to restart the virtual machine to complete the installation.
-Close the RDP connection to the VM by clicking the **x** on the blue bar at the top center of your virtual machine.
-You can also minimize it by clicking the **-** on the blue bar at the top center.

-4. Back in the portal, navigate back to the **Overview** blade of myVM and, use the **Click to clipboard** button to copy the public IP address of myVM, then open a new browser tab, paste the public IP address into the URL text box, and press the **Enter** key to browse to it.

-5. The default IIS Web Server welcome page will be displayed.

-**Congratulations!** You have created a new VM running a web server that is accessible via its public IP address.
-If you had a web application to host, you could deploy application files to the virtual machine and host them for public access on the deployed virtual machine.

 **Note**: To avoid additional costs, you can optionally remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see verify that the deletion completed successfully.